 Frequently Asked Questions

-Q (Re Concessions) What do you mean by low-waged under-employed?
+Q (Re Supported Prices) What do you mean by low-waged under-employed?

 It could be you are working full time on minimum wage, or only able to find part-time work, or not enough self-employed work, and due to current circumstances you can’t draw benefits.
 You may not have a partner to help support you.
-It is there because we understand not everyone can draw benefits and basic household outgoings can be out of proportion to your income, meaning you have little disposable cash after living costs.
-If concessions are still too restrictive for you, check out our Assisted Places Scheme.
+It is there because we understand not everyone can draw benefits and basic household outgoings can be out of proportion to your income, meaning you have little expendable cash after living costs.

 Q I really want to come but don't have the funds right now.
 Can I reserve a place and pay later?